bratpeki/modern-milkytracker-guide/docs/elems.md

 Allows selection of an element from a list, either by double left-mouse clicking or right-mouse clicking on the element in the list.

+Listviews have a scrollbar, which behaves similarly to the [sliders](#sliders), except that they are vertical.

 The most important listviews in MT are in the [disk operations window](./ui.md#disk-operations-window) and the [instrument](./ui.md#instrument-menu) and [sample menus](./ui.md#sample-menu).

 ## Radio buttons